On The War Memorial Trail….2025 Faces of Holten Exhibition Part 1: Soldiers Killed Near Posterenk

 On the War Memorial Trail …..
 At The Information Centre at Holten Canadian War Cemetery

 Five of the known burials are soldiers from Prince Edward Island, two of which are listed on the Cenotaph outside the Borden-Carleton Legion, and part of Pieter’s Cenotaph Research Project.
 William Douglas SHERREN and George Martin MCMAHON are listed on the Cenotaph.
-Carman GILLCASH, Frederick Charles CHEVERIE, and Daniel Peter MACKENZIE are the other three soldiers from PEI.
+Carman GILLCASH, Frederick Charles CHEVERIE, and Daniel Peter MACKENZIE are the other three soldiers from Prince Edward Island.

 This was a very different visit than when we were at the Canadian War Cemetery in Groesbeek, as there is a large information centre in Holten, where we met with Henk Vincent and Edwin Van der Wolf, two of the volunteers at the Centre.